 However, a BYOD policy can open a figurative rabbit-hole that blurs the line between personal and work-related data.
-In fact, one of the main drivers of employees resisting a BYOD policy is fear of their workplace ‘snooping’ on their personal device.
+In fact, one of the main drivers of employees resisting a BYOD policy is fear of their workplace monitoring their activity on their personal device.

-In 2020, employers will overcome this by improving transparency about employee data visibility and using best-practice solutions for managing BYOD data.
-A BYOD management solution that ensures enterprise data stays secure while preserving end-user privacy will promote trust amongst employees, better secure your organization, and manage employee privacy concerns.
+In 2020, employers have overcome this by improving transparency about employee data visibility and using best-practice solutions for managing BYOD data.
+A BYOD management solution that ensures enterprise data stays secure while preserving end-user privacy promotes trust amongst employees, better secures your organization, and manages employee privacy concerns.